codeforboston/flagging/docs/docs/development/data.md

 The data actually returned by the API is a combination of a yaml file with a CSV below it, and we just use the CSV part.
 We then do the following to preprocess the CSV:

 - We remove all timestamps ending `:05`, `:15`, `:25`, `:35`, `:45`, and `:55`.
 These only contain battery information, not weather information.
-The final dataframe returned is ultimately in 10 minute incremenets.
+The final dataframe returned is ultimately in 10 minute increments.
 - We make the timestamp consistently report eastern standard times.
-There is a weird issue in which the HOBOlink API returns slightly different datetime formats that messes with Pandas's timestamp parser.
-We are able to coerce the timestamp into something consistent and predictable.
 - We consolidate duplicative columns.
 The HOBOlink API has a weird issue where sometimes it splits columns of data with the same name, seemingly at random.
 This issue causes serious data issues if untreated (at one point, it caused our model to fail to update for a couple days), so our function cleans the data.

 As you can see from the above, the HOBOlink API is a bit finicky for whatever reason, but we have a good data processing solution for these problems.

 The HOBOlink data is also notoriously slow to retrieve (regardless of whether you ask for 1 hour of data or multiple weeks of data), which is why we belabored building the database portion of the flagging website out in the first place.
+The HOBOlink API does not seem to be rate limited or subject to fees that scale with usage.

 ???+ tip
     You can manually download the latest raw data from this device [here](https://www.hobolink.com/p/0cdac4a6910cef5a8883deb005d73ae1).
 If you want some preprocessed data that implements the above modifications to the output, there is a better way to get that data explained in the shell guide.